eqNj/eqN-PD2-Filter/README.md

 Added new description lines to hundreds of potentially useful jewel affixes and/or affix combinations to help signify their usability and/or tradability at a glance after identification.

 Added description lines to all of the new maps in Season 5 with their potential monster immunities.

+Made it so items that gain +1 potential maximum sockets from being upgraded indicate this in their description(s) (unless doing so would make them unusable for low level dueling).

+Made it so a corrupted Annihilus has a red name to help distinguish it if dropped.

+Thoroughly refined the unique items that notify on drop to further accomidate any possible niche use cases.

 Thoroughly refined the runeword bases that show and/or notify on drop to further accomidate any possible niche use cases.